realsensesolutions/actions-aws-function-go/README.md

 - Verify `DATADOG_API_KEY` GitHub secret is set correctly
 - Check CloudWatch Logs for Datadog Extension errors
 - Ensure your Lambda has internet access (NAT Gateway for VPC functions)

+**"Please upgrade your tracing library" or "404 Not Found" errors:**
+- You're using an outdated version of `datadog-lambda-go`
+- Update to `v1.28.0` or later in your `go.mod`
+- The library must be compatible with Extension layer v86

 **Import errors:**
 - Run `go mod tidy` in your working directory